- Gregory Vigliotta

 How To Move Through This Retreat

-The unfolding of Mark's story about Jesus is can be described as centered around the term "Mystery."
+The unfolding of Mark's story about Jesus can be described as centered around the term "Mystery."
 Jesus says while teaching that "The mystery of the kingdom of God has been granted to you."
 (Mark 4:11).
-Jesus' real identity remained a secret during his lifetime, although demons and demonic knew the Truth.
-In Marks Gospel,even makes the dea we encounter the Truth of Jesus identity through his actions.
-The crowd's reactions to Jesus' works are our reactions.
-"He has done everything well; He even makes the deaf to hear and the mute to speak."
+Jesus' real identity remained a secret during His lifetime, although demons and demonic knew the truth.
+In Mark's Gospel we encounter the truth of Jesus' identity through his actions.
+The crowd's reactions to Jesus' miraculous works then are our reactions today as we read "He has done everything well; He even makes the deaf to hear and the mute to speak."
 (Mark 7:37)

 Preparatory Prayers